Guide to Counseling on Aging Careers

 Become a Rehabilitation Counselor

 Rehabilitation counselors work with clients who have developmental, mental, physical, or psychological disabilities, helping them to live as independently as possible.
-When working with the elderly, they can coach patients through coping strategies and counsel them on community resources.
+When working with older adults, they can coach patients through coping strategies and counsel them on community resources.

 Rehabilitation counselors can work in assisted living facilities, long-term care facilities, community health centers, senior centers, hospitals, and private practices.